These Asian food startups are reclaiming and rebranding authentic cuisine—with delicious results

 That said, the last few weeks have been particularly difficult for the AAPI community and I have been thinking about how I can be more thoughtful with brands and founders my household supports.
 And you can, too.

-These five culinary brands are using such innovative twists on traditional ideas that they’ve been able to get me out of my scrambled eggs and toast routine.
+These five culinary brands are using such innovative twists on traditional ideas that they’ve been able to get me out of my scrambled-eggs-and-toast routine.
 Whether it be one-step bulgogi pan sauce or flavor-packed, keto-friendly paneer, these creative brands will surely shake up your kitchen routine.

 Omsom